pythonarcade/arcade/doc/how_to_compile.rst

 Create your own fork of the repository, and then clone it on your computer.

-Prep your system by downloading needed packages:
+Prep your system by downloading the needed packages:

 ``sudo apt-get install python-dev``

-``sudo pip3 install wheel sphinx coveralls sphinx_rtd_theme pyglet numpy``
+``sudo pip3 install wheel sphinx coveralls sphinx_rtd_theme pyglet pyglet_ffmpeg numpy pytest pillow``

 Then, from the terminal you can run any of the following scripts: